dinuionica/Sorting-Vizualizer/README.md

 * Space Complexity: O(1)

 ## Radix Sort
-Implemented the radix sort
+Implemented the Radix Sort that is a sorting algorithm that takes into account individual digits of the sorted elements.
+A simple version of radix sort is the one that uses 10 tails (one for each digit from 0 to 9).
+These queues will retain at each step the numbers that have the digit corresponding to the current rank.
+After this division, the elements are removed from the queues in the ascending order of the queue index (from 0 to 9), and are retained in a vector (which becomes the new sequence to be sorted).

 #### Pseudocode:
 ```
-  if the left index is small that right index
-  calculate the mid as (left + right) / 2
-  call recursive mergeSort for the left part mergeSort(array, left, mid)
-  call recursive mergeSort for the right part mergeSort(array, mid + 1, right)
-  merge the two parts and return the final array
+  find the maximum number of digits of array elements
+  divisior is equal with 10
+  while divisor is small than maximumNumber
+   create a bucket arrays for each 0 - 9 -> queue
+   get the current significant digit and push it in the desired bucket
+   reconstruct the array by concatinating all the buckets
+   divisior is equal to divisor * 10 -> acces the next digit

 ```

 #### Complexity
-* Time Complexity : O(n * log(n))
+* Time Complexity : O(n * K)
-* Space Complexity: O(n)
+* Space Complexity: O(n + k)